dheurlin/kostka/README.md

 `$HOME/.cabal/bin`.
 You may have to add this directory to your `$PATH` for the executable to be available.

+## Running

+`kostka` launches the TUI interface.
+`kostka shuffle` simply generates a shuffle and prints it to stdout.

 ## Future features

 I will implement these if I feel like it